CushionDB/CushionCouchDocker/README.md

 # Overview

 CushionCouch is part 2 of 2 for the CushionDB backend.
 It is setup as a Docker image and is deployed along with the [CushionServer](https://github.com/CushionDB/CushionServer) Docker image using Docker Compose.
-This allows for simple deployment and configuration.
+These two backend components are desgined to work with [CushionClient](https://github.com/CushionDB/CushionClient).

 CushionCouch uses CouchDB as its base image.
 It applies a custom `.ini` configuration file to create the pre-configured CouchDB instance required to work with CushionDB.